treelogic-swe/aws-mock/README.md

 To manage instances on mock EC2, just point to the custom EC2 endpoint as follows: http://localhost:8000/aws-mock/ec2-endpoint/ (equivalent to the official endpoint url https://ec2.us-west-1.amazonaws.com/)

-For more usage instructions, please look into our full [User's Guide](https://github.com/treelogic-swe/aws-mock/wiki/User's-Guide).
+For more usage instructions including how to extend aws-mock, please look into our full [User's Guide](https://github.com/treelogic-swe/aws-mock/wiki/User's-Guide).

 For detailed specification and reference for those interfaces already available in aws-mock, here is a list of them: [Implemented Requests and Responses](https://github.com/treelogic-swe/aws-mock/wiki/Technical-Specifications#implemented-requests-and-responses-ec2).